-is calculated and included in the best-estimate of the temperature.
-GRUAN is also setting new standards regarding the careful documentation of data sets, i.e. every GRUAN data product has an accompanying peer-reviewed publication describing the bias correction, retrieval steps and uncertainty components.
+GRUAN is also setting new standards regarding the careful documentation of data sets, i.e. every GRUAN data product has an accompanying peer-reviewed publication describing the bias correction, retrieval steps, and uncertainty components.
 Following GRUAN's tenets, this paper documents a method to create a temperature SASBE for Lauder, New Zealand.
-This SASBE will be published in the PANGAEA archive with the digital object identifier.
+This paper first presents the observational data sets used herein, followed by a detailed description of the SASBE methodology used.
+The SASBE is presented in Sect.
+4, followed by a discussion of method, results, and possible applications.
+A short conclusion completes the paper.